Promo code SPRING2022 will be automatically applied at checkout!

 a woman holding her stomach

 This condition is linked to high androgen levels, or male hormones in the body, which cause fluid-filled follicles (known as cysts) to form on your ovaries and/or other symptoms mentioned above.
-Fortunately, there are certain dietary adjustments you can make that have been found to be beneficial for some people experiencing PCOS symptoms.
+Fortunately, there are certain dietary adjustments that may be helpful for some people experiencing PCOS symptoms.

-While a balanced diet is a crucial part of any healthcare management plan, there are also many non-dietary lifestyle changes that can be effective for anyone dealing with a PCOS diagnosis.
+While a balanced diet is a crucial part of PCOS self-care, there are also many non-dietary lifestyle changes that can be effective for anyone dealing with a PCOS diagnosis.
 Read on to learn about five self-care lifestyle changes you can make today that can help you if you are dealing with this hormonal disorder.

-A diagnosis of PCOS can be difficult to face, but as we’ll explain in this article, there are many lifestyle changes you can make to help combat some of the symptoms.
+A diagnosis of PCOS can be difficult to face, but as we’ll explain in this article, there are lifestyle changes that may help you cope with symptoms.

 1) Optimize Your Diet

-Nutrition plays an pivotal role when it comes to PCOS treatment.
+Nutrition plays a pivotal role when it comes to PCOS self-care.
 Working with a qualified nutritionist to craft a diet full of anti-inflammatory, heart-healthy, glucose-supportive, and fiber-rich foods can have a significant impact on hormonal imbalances that come as a result of PCOS.

 Making sure you’re following a healthy diet can also help you improve your overall metabolic health, and may even support healthy weight loss.
 Foods like fatty fish and other lean protein, olive oil, whole grains, sources of antioxidants, legumes, and avocados are just a few examples of the best foods to include in your PCOS diet.
 Of course, your diet should ideally be further customized to your personal response beyond general recommendations for the best results.